horeilly1101/deriv/README.md

 ### Static Constructors

 You can create expressions with the available static constructors.
-See the documentation for available constructors and more instructions on how to use them.
+See the docs for available constructors and more instructions on how to use them.

 ```